n0F4x/Game-Design-Assignment-3/Cards.md

 ### Boost

-You can place 2 tokens instead of 1 for this round.
+Place 2 tokens instead of 1 for this round.

 ### Spring sprint